Accounting Verse

 See if you can figure out the logic behind the other two journal entries.

-After recoding the transactions, we now have a running record of all transactions.
-The transactions are recorded to all affected accounts, hence, a complete accounting system.
+After recording the transactions, we now have a running record of all accounts, and hence a complete accounting system.

-In addition to the journals, some companies maintain separate books for some important accounts.
-They do this to achieve better control over their accounts.
+In addition to the general journal, many companies maintain separate books (known as special journals) for better control over their important and voluminous accounts.

 The preparation of journal entries through the double entry bookkeeping method, along with the other steps in the accounting cycle, results in a more systematic accounting system.
-You will learn more about journal entries in detail, including how to prepare them, and the rest of the steps of the process in later lessons.
+You will learn about journal entries in detail, including how to prepare them, and the rest of the steps in the accounting process in later lessons.